mcenv/box/docs/src/references.md

 ## Papers

+### 2008

-* Danielsson, N.A., & Norell, U. (2008). **Parsing Mixfix Operators**.
+* Danielsson, N.A., & Norell, U. **Parsing Mixfix Operators**.
 IFL.

+### 2009

-* Dragos, I., & Odersky, M. (2009). **Compiling generics through user-directed type specialization**.
+* Dragos, I., & Odersky, M. **Compiling generics through user-directed type specialization**.
 ICOOOLPS@ECOOP.

+### 2010

-* Oliveira, B.C., Moors, A., & Odersky, M. (2010). **Type classes as objects and implicits**.
+* Oliveira, B.C., Moors, A., & Odersky, M. **Type classes as objects and implicits**.
 Proceedings of the ACM international conference on Object oriented programming systems languages and applications.

+### 2011

-* Jones, R.E., Hosking, A.L., & Moss, J.E.
-(2011). **The Garbage Collection Handbook: The art of automatic memory management**.
+* Jones, R.E., Hosking, A.L., & Moss, J.E. **The Garbage Collection Handbook: The art of automatic memory management**.
 Chapman and Hall / CRC Applied Algorithms and Data Structures Series.

+### 2013

-* Petříček, T., Orchard, D.A., & Mycroft, A. (2013). **Coeffects: Unified Static Analysis of Context-Dependence**.
+* Petříček, T., Orchard, D.A., & Mycroft, A. **Coeffects: Unified Static Analysis of Context-Dependence**.
 ICALP.

+### 2014

-* Petříček, T., Orchard, D.A., & Mycroft, A. (2014). **Coeffects: a calculus of context-dependent computation**.
+* Petříček, T., Orchard, D.A., & Mycroft, A. **Coeffects: a calculus of context-dependent computation**.
 ICFP.

+### 2017

-* Eisenberg, R.A., & Jones, S.L.
-(2017). **Levity polymorphism**.
+* Eisenberg, R.A., & Jones, S.L. **Levity polymorphism**.
 Proceedings of the 38th ACM SIGPLAN Conference on Programming Language Design and Implementation.

+### 2020

-* Downen, P., Ariola, Z.M., Jones, S.L., & Eisenberg, R.A.
-(2020). **Kinds are calling conventions**.
+* Downen, P., Ariola, Z.M., Jones, S.L., & Eisenberg, R.A. **Kinds are calling conventions**.
 Proceedings of the ACM on Programming Languages, 4, 1 - 29.
-* Wood, D.A.
-(2020). **Polymorphisation: Improving Rust compilation times through intelligent monomorphisation**.
+* Wood, D.A. **Polymorphisation: Improving Rust compilation times through intelligent monomorphisation**.
+* Willsey, M., Nandi, C., Wang, Y.R., Flatt, O., Tatlock, Z., & Panchekha, P. **egg: Fast and extensible equality saturation**.
+Proceedings of the ACM on Programming Languages, 5, 1 - 29.
+* Mokhov, A., Mitchell, N., & Peyton Jones, S. **Build systems à la carte: Theory and practice**.
+Journal of Functional Programming, 30.

+### 2021

-* Huang, X., & Oliveira, B.C.
-(2021). **Distributing intersection and union types with splits and duality (functional pearl)**.
+* Huang, X., & Oliveira, B.C. **Distributing intersection and union types with splits and duality (functional pearl)**.
 Proceedings of the ACM on Programming Languages, 5, 1 - 24.
-* Dunfield, J., & Krishnaswami, N.R.
-(2021). **Bidirectional Typing**.
+* Dunfield, J., & Krishnaswami, N.R. **Bidirectional Typing**.
 ACM Computing Surveys (CSUR), 54, 1 - 38.
+* Tanabe, Y., Lubis, L.A., Aotani, T., & Masuhara, H. **A Functional Programming Language with Versions**.
+Art Sci.
+Eng.
+Program., 6, 5.

+### 2022

-* Brachthäuser, J.I., Schuster, P., Lee, E., & Boruch-Gruszecki, A. (2022). **Effects, capabilities, and boxes: from scope-based reasoning to type-based reasoning and back**.
+* Brachthäuser, J.I., Schuster, P., Lee, E., & Boruch-Gruszecki, A. **Effects, capabilities, and boxes: from scope-based reasoning to type-based reasoning and back**.
 Proceedings of the ACM on Programming Languages, 6, 1 - 30.
-* Kovács, A. (2022). **Staged compilation with two-level type theory**.
+* Kovács, A. **Staged compilation with two-level type theory**.
 Proceedings of the ACM on Programming Languages, 6, 540 - 569.
-* Marshall, D., Vollmer, M., & Orchard, D.A.
-(2022). **Linearity and Uniqueness: An Entente Cordiale**.
+* Marshall, D., Vollmer, M., & Orchard, D.A. **Linearity and Uniqueness: An Entente Cordiale**.
 ESOP.
-* Odersky, M., Boruch-Gruszecki, A., Lee, E., Brachthäuser, J.I., & Lhoták, O. (2022). **Scoped Capabilities for Polymorphic Effects**.
+* Odersky, M., Boruch-Gruszecki, A., Lee, E., Brachthäuser, J.I., & Lhoták, O. **Scoped Capabilities for Polymorphic Effects**.
 ArXiv, abs/2207.03402.
-* Rehman, B., Huang, X., Xie, N., & Oliveira, B.C.
-(2022). **Union Types with Disjoint Switches**.
+* Rehman, B., Huang, X., Xie, N., & Oliveira, B.C. **Union Types with Disjoint Switches**.
 ECOOP.
-* Madsen, M. (2022). **The Principles of the Flix Programming Language**.
+* Madsen, M. **The Principles of the Flix Programming Language**.
 Proceedings of the 2022 ACM SIGPLAN International Symposium on New Ideas, New Paradigms, and Reflections on Programming and Software.
+* Gratzer, D., Sterling, J., Angiuli, C., Coquand, T., & Birkedal, L. **Controlling unfolding in type theory**.
+ArXiv, abs/2210.05420.
+* Tanabe, Y., Lubis, L.A., Aotani, T., & Masuhara, H. **A Step toward Programming with Versions in Real-World Functional Languages**.
+Proceedings of the 14th ACM International Workshop on Context-Oriented Programming and Advanced Modularity.
+* Lubis, L.A., Tanabe, Y., Aotani, T., & Masuhara, H. **BatakJava: An Object-Oriented Programming Language with Versions**.
+Proceedings of the 15th ACM SIGPLAN International Conference on Software Language Engineering.

+###

-* Lionel Parreaux. (). **The Ultimate Conditional Syntax**.
+* Lionel Parreaux. **The Ultimate Conditional Syntax**.
-* Jonathan Sterling, Robert Harper. (). **A metalanguage for multi-phase modularity**.
+* Jonathan Sterling, Robert Harper. **A metalanguage for multi-phase modularity**.

 ## Repositories